-Your feedback will most help your colleague if you can provide an example that helps their manager understand your point.
-Saying that John is a poor meeting leader is not as helpful as saying that when John leads meetings, people talk over each other, the meetings go over their scheduled time, start late, and rarely have an agenda, is helpful.
+Your feedback will help your colleague most if you can provide a clarifying example.
+Saying "John is a poor meeting leader," is not as helpful as saying that when John leads meetings, people talk over each other, the meetings go over their scheduled time, start late, and rarely have an agenda.

-State, "Sarah calls a group of us together and asks for our opinion and almost never alters her decision or direction based on the feedback other employees provide.
+"Sarah calls a group of us together and asks for our opinion and almost never alters her decision or direction based on the feedback other employees provide.
 Consequently, few employees care to offer her their opinion anymore."

 Don’t Expect to See the Employee Act on Your Feedback

 The manager is looking for patterns of behavior, both positive and negative.
-If you are the only coworker who offers a particular criticism or praise, the manager may choose to focus on the behaviors that more employees identified.
+If you are the only co-worker who offers a particular criticism or praise, the manager may choose to focus on the behaviors that more employees identified.

 Plus, managers recognize that employees can only focus on a few things at a time to effectively change their behavior.
 Hitting the employee with 10 different areas for improvement will result in a demoralized employee who feels they are doing nothing right.